 Whether you’re a seasoned investor or exploring the option of becoming a landlord for the first time, you may already be aware that a range of reforms on the buy-to-let sector in recent months have impacted the factors you should consider first?

-These reforms may affect your decision to invest in buy-to-let property; however, but The Lending Channel are experts in the industry, providing tailored advice to help you find the right options depending on your current circumstances.
+These reforms may affect your decision to invest in buy-to-let property; however, The Lending Channel are expert buy-to-let mortgage brokers, providing tailored advice to help you find the right options depending on your current circumstances.

 Landlords must now register with either The Property Ombudsman (in Scotland, The Property Ombudsman Scotland , a separate legal body) or The Property Redress Scheme to provide an independent arbiter who can rule in disputes between landlords and tenants (or letting agents and their customers).

 Any property to be leased after April 2018 must also have a minimum energy efficiency rating of E. (Pre-existing tenancies had until 2020 to comply.)
 Providing false information on this could lead to a fine of up to £5000, so if you’re looking now, be sure to clarify the property’s energy rating if you are interested in buying it.